testing-library/testing-library-docs/docs/react-testing-library/api.md

 title: API
 ---

-`react-testing-library` re-exports everything from `dom-testing-library` as well as these methods:
+`React Testing Library` re-exports everything from `DOM Testing Library` as well as these methods:

 - [`render`](#render)